-To further support the calculated copy numbers of less than one, K1012 and K1013 were grown in LBmc Sm Gm to midexponential phase and plated onto LB without added antibiotic.
-Plates were incubated for four days at 30°C, colonies developed normally.
-Two hundred colonies were then patched back onto selective media (Sm Gm), the patch plates were incubated at 30°C for four days.
+To further support the calculated copy numbers of less than one, K1012 and K1013 were grown in LBmc Sm Gm to midplated onto LB without exponential phase and Plates were incubated for four days at 30°C, Two hundred colonies were colonies developed normally. then patched back onto selective media (Sm Gm), the patch plates were incubated at 30°C for four days.
 The number of Gm resistant colonies that grew are reported in Table 8.
-20 / 200 (0.1) patches grew for the K1013 culture and 13 / 200 (0.065) patches grew for the K1012 culture, both values are very close to the average copy number values calculated from the southern blot, 0.053 vs 0.065 for the small transconjugants and 0.135 vs 0.1 for the large transconjugants.
-These ratios represent the fraction of cells in the cell population growing in the presence of gentamicin selecting for pTH838 that actually contain a The RmK569 strain with an integrated plasmid molecule. copy of pUCP30T in the pstS gene was used as a control strain, all two hundred patches grew when patched back onto selective media suggesting that the integrated copy of pUCP30T is stably maintained in the S. meliloti genome. of The results these experiments suggests that transconjugant colony formation is much slower in the presence of gentamicin than without selection because 1 / 10 to 1 / 20 cells in the population actually contain the plasmid encoding gentamicin resistance which is replicating from the S. meliloti chromosomal origin of replication.
+20 / 200 (0.1) patches grew for the K1013 culture and 13 / 200 (0.065) patches grew for the K1012 culture, both values are very close to the average copy number values calculated from the southern blot, 0.053 vs 0.065 for the transconjugants and 0.135 ٧s 0.1 for the large transconjugants.
+These ratios represent the fraction of cells in the cell population growing in the presence of gentamicin selecting for pTH838 that actually contain a plasmid molecule.
+The RmK569 strain with an integrated copy of pUCP30T in the pstS gene was used as a control strain, all two hundred patches grew when patched back onto selective media suggesting that the integrated copy of pUCP30T is stably maintained in the S. meliloti genome.
+The results of these experiments suggests that transconjugant colony formation is much slower in the presence of gentamicin than without selection because 1 / 10 to 1 / 20 cells in the population actually contain the plasmid encoding gentamicin resistance which is replicating from the S. meliloti chromosomal origin of replication.